2019 Novak Djokovic tennis season: Wimbledon

 At Wimbledon, he won his sixteenth Grand Slam, defending his title to win the tournament for a fifth time by defeating Roger Federer in an epic five set final that lasted four hours and fifty seven minutes, the longest in Wimbledon history.
 Djokovic saved two championship points in the fifth set en route to winning the title and the match also marked the first time a fifth set tiebreak was played in the men's singles of Wimbledon at 12 games all.

 North American hard court season

-Cincinnati Masters
+Cincinnati Open

 Djokovic played his US open warm up in Cincinnati.
 He got a bye to the second round and then beat American Sam Querrey, Spain's Pablo Carreno Busta and France's Lucas Pouille, all in straight sets.
 In the semifinals however, he was defeated by Russia's Daniil Medvedev in 3 sets after Djokovic was up a set.
 Medvedev went on to win the title.